Sutton County License Hearing Guide

 What It Is

-- Decides if License Suspension is Warranted: The sole purpose of the ALR hearing is to determine whether the Texas DPS has sufficient evidence to suspend your driver's license.
+- Decide if License Suspension is Warranted: The purpose of the hearing is to determine whether the DPS has sufficient evidence to suspend your license.

-- Lower Burden of Proof: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "preponderance of the evidence," meaning it's more likely than not that you were driving while intoxicated.
+- Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to prove by a "preponderance of the evidence" (meaning more likely than not) that you were driving while intoxicated.

 How to Prepare